-- 5.13 Article 7(4) prohibits any territorial discrimination in a card scheme's processing rules.
+- 4.12 Article 7(3) requires that card schemes allow for the possibility that authorisation and clearing messages be handled by different processing entities.
+This interacts with Article 7(1), which requires that schemes do not discriminate against issuers or acquirers who use another entity for one (or both) of these processing services.
+For instance, prioritising the clearing of transactions which have been authorised through the card scheme's own network over transactions which have been authorised through a different processing entity would be considered a discriminatory practice. - 4.13 Article 7(4) prohibits any territorial discrimination in a card scheme's processing rules.
 This includes, but is not limited to, exclusive territory clauses or other territorial restrictions which discriminate against independent processing entities.
-We note that the term 'territorial discrimination' is not defined in the IFR, but consider that it may include technical or operational requirements that have a discriminatory effect. - 5.14 Article 7(5) has two elements, aimed at different regulated persons.
-The first requires processing entities within the EEA to ensure that their systems are technically interoperable with other processing entities' systems, by using any of the standards developed by international or European standardisation bodies.
-Under the second element, card schemes must not adopt or apply business rules that restrict interoperability among processing entities within the EEA.
+We note that the term 'territorial discrimination' is not defined in the IFR but consider that it may include technical or operational requirements that have a discriminatory effect. - 4.14 Article 7(5) has two elements, aimed at different regulated persons.
+The first requires processing entities within the UK to ensure that their systems are technically interoperable with other processing entities' systems, by using any of the standards developed by international or UK standardisation bodies.
+Under the second element, card schemes must not adopt or apply business rules that restrict interoperability among processing entities within the UK.
 Examples include limiting the choice of messaging formats, and not facilitating the use of alternative formats (for example, by restricting the use of translation services).